space space space

 Every Christian has a natural repugnance for the Cross; yet, once you recognize this repugnance and understand how it inhibits you from living a spiritually fruitful life, you can start your penance now, before you have to stand in judgment before Christ.
 The price that you will pay during the course of the remainder of your life is almost nothing compared to what you would have to pay if you were to put off your penance until “later.”
 If you stop resisting the truth and change your behavior now, you can start to produce spiritual fruit that will spread seeds of holy influence on others.

 Our world has now been taken over by diabolical powers of hate; hatred is evil, there is no crime that is beneath the “dignity” of a demon.
-The only force that can overcome demons is spiritual purity, and so that must be our primary weapon on the battleground.
+The only force that can overcome demons is the humility of spiritual purity, and so that must be our primary weapon on the battleground.
 Sadly, those who are able to fight such a battle today are few and far between; the Church is lukewarm and filled with hypocrites.
 Even most priests today are incapable of engaging in such a battle—that is, they are untrained or unwilling, or both.
 We are on the slippery slope to doom, and only those who seek the spark of truth in the darkness can avoid being snatched by demons.

 An Old Saying